-Kidde Slick radio-interlinked (RF) smoke alarms are mains powered with lithium backup batteries and can be wired to the nearest light fitting.
+Kidde Slick radio-interlinked (RF) smoke and heat alarms are mains powered with lifetime self-charging lithium back-up batteries designed to last the full 10 year lifespan of the alarms and can be wired to the nearest light fitting.
 The units use radio technology to 'talk' to each other: when one alarm activates, all other units that are interlinked via radio-interlink begin to alarm within seconds.
 The RF technology negates the need for connection wire, making the installation simpler and cheaper.

-Mains Powered with rechargeable 10 year lithium back-up battery
+Mains Powered with sealed self-charging lithium battery – never needs replacing!

 Q. Please could you tell me how long it takes to charge up the battery on the Kidde radio interlinked bases?